Jane110111107/IsoTree/README.md

 The IsoTree will output a fasta file named transcriptome.fa that contains all the possible transcripts assembled by IsoTree.

-** Contact **

-If you have any questions or concerns, please send email to zhaojin_cc@163.com.

 ** Simulated data **

 We generated total of 21 datasets of simulated pair-end reads from 100 isoform transcripts（stored in ref_trans.fa and ref_trans.gtf）originated from 41 different genes in chromosome 1 (CRCh38.83, NCBI) using FluxSimulator.
 Each simulated dataset contains 0.1 million paired-end reads.
 For example, sim100bp_1.fa and sim100bp_2.fa contain 0.1 million paired-end reads with length 100bp.

+** Contact information **

+If you have any questions or concerns, please send email to zhaojin_cc@163.com.